-- b.
-Demonstrate the ability to develop and manage a staff and describe when, where, and why various functions should be assigned to which staff positions, including the following functions: - (1) Operations - (2) Plans - (3) Logistics - (4) Finance - (5) Media liaison - (6) Interagency liaison - (7) Safety - (8) Investigations - (9) Clue analysis - c.
-Demonstrate the ability to communicate with the staff by means of briefings, meetings, and written communications. - d.
-Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident. - e.
-Describe the ability to work within a unified command system. - f.
-Describe when and how to contact the appropriate state SAR coordinating agency and what type of incident information it may require. - g.
-Identify outside influence problems common to search missions, describe solutions and the reasoning. - h.
-Identify potential safety issues and describe how they can be countered (if they can be.) - i.
-Describe when risk factors outweigh the need to continue operations. - j.
-Describe the differences in deployment of resources in urban, suburban, rural and wilderness searches, and in the ground portion of an aircraft search. - k.
-Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission. - 1.
-Describe prioritization of limited resources and how such shortages can be overcome (if they can be). - m.
-Describe how to effectively and efficiently use non-SAR resources who may offer help at all types of searches. - n.
-Describe the process used in making the decision to suspend a mission. - o.
-Explain the SM's role after the subject or target has been located. - p.
-Describe the common signs of incident stress and define the criteria for recommending a critical incident stress debriefing. - q.
-Demonstrate the ability to complete all necessary mission documentation.
+- (2) Plans - (3) Logistics - (4) Finance - (5) Media liaison - (6) Interagency liaison - (7) Safety - (8) Investigations - (9) Clue analysis - c) Demonstrate the ability to communicate with the staff by means of briefings, meetings, and written communications. - d) Describe the internal staff information flow system, including verbal, written and electronic communications, required to insure that information is properly collected, evaluated, disseminated, utilized, and stored throughout the incident. - e) Describe the ability to work within a unified command system. - f) Describe when and how to contact the appropriate state SAR coordinating agency and what type of incident information it may require. - g) Identify outside influence problems common to search missions, describe solutions and the reasoning. - h) Identify potential safety issues and describe how they can be countered (if they can be.) - i) Describe when risk factors outweigh the need to continue operations. - j) Describe the differences in deployment of resources in urban, suburban, rural wilderness searches, and in the ground portion of an aircraft search. - k) Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission. - Describe prioritization of limited resources and how such shortages can be overcome (if they can be). - m) Describe how to effectively and efficiently use non-SAR resources who may offer help at all types of searches. - n) Describe the process used in making the decision to suspend a mission. - o) Explain the IC's role after the subject or target has been located. - p) Describe the common signs of incident stress and define the criteria for recommending a critical incident stress debriefing. - q) Demonstrate the ability to complete all necessary mission documentation.